-Under the Mowers and Outdoor Power tools category (riding lawn mowers and tractors), this is the best zero turn mower.
+Under Amazons Outdoor Power tool category (riding lawn mowers and tractors), this is the best rated.
 It is a new release model and so far, it is looking great.
-Like many riding lawn mowers, it has a Briggs and Stratton, 2-cylinder and 24 hp engine.
+Like many riding lawn mowers, it has a Briggs and Stratton, 2-cylinder and solid 24 hp engine.

 Why is the Poulan Pro 967331001 P54ZX worthy of attention?

 - Its fuel tank can accommodate up to 3.5 gallons of fuel.

 - It can move forward up to 6 mph and in reverse about 3 mph.
 Transmission is hydrostatic from Hydro-Gear EZT model.

 - The deck is 13-gauge thick with 54 inches of cutting width on all 3 blades.
 Cuts up to 4 inches of grass.